 4. Posner, Donald (1972) “The True Path of Fragonard’s ‘Progress of Love’.”
 Burlington Magazine.

-The image at the top of this page is a detail from a stunning, 19th-French academic painting which sold through my former gallery, Andrea Fisher Fine Art.
+The above image is a detail from a hauntingly beautiful, 19th-century French academic painting which sold through my former gallery, Andrea Fisher Fine Art.
 The artist, Charles-Amable Lenoir (1860-1926), is considered by scholars to be the finest disciple of William Bouguereau.
-This mesmerizing nymph – wearing a delicate garland of flowers in her hair – has received museum interest and can be viewed on my Art page.
+This mesmerizing nymph – wearing a delicate garland of flowers in her hair – has received museum interest and can be viewed on the Art page of this site.